 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?

 WHAT PARTICIPANTS CAN EXPECT

-Participation involves two visits at the participant’s home.
+Participation involves two remote visits.
 Each visit will last about two hours.
 During the visits, parents will complete questionnaires about their child’s development and take part in different activities with and without the child while being video-recorded.

 IRB: STUDY20010095A- The Role of Parenting Practices on Toddlers’ Emergent Math Skills